elahd/pylaundry/README.md

 # Purpose

-pylaundry is a python library for querying machine status and virtual card balances for laundry room facilities that use ESD's [CyclePay](https://esdcard.com/cyclepay/) platform.
-If your building's laundry room supports one of the below apps, you should be able to use this library:
+pylaundry allows developers to make the ESD CyclePay system interoperable with custom scripts and third party systems like Home Assistant.
+The library supports querying machine status and virtual card balances.
+If your building's laundry room supports one of the below apps, you should be able to use pylibrary:

 | Logo                                                                                                                           | Name              | Links                                                                                                                                                                    |
 | ------------------------------------------------------------------------------------------------------------------------------ | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |